RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   modes.
 * Run cells through a function called `runcell` instead of pasting their contents directly to the console.
+* Use Jupyter comms to handle communications between frontend and kernel.

 #### Variable Explorer